jimbobbennett/Awesome-Fabulous/README.md

 * [Elmish Planets](https://github.com/TimLariviere/ElmishPlanets) - Simple app with facts on the planets in the Solar System.
 Uses Urho3D and Fabulous (F#)
 * [My Crypto Portfolio](https://github.com/DieselMeister/MyCryptoPortfolio) - Manages your crypto portfolio on your phone.
 Written in F# and Fabulous.
 * [FSharpris](https://github.com/DieselMeister/FSharpris) - A simple Tetris Clone in F# and Fabulous.
+* [SqueakyApp Linux/Mac](https://github.com/jimbobbennett/SqueakyAppLinuxAndMac) - a port of the `dotnet new` sample app to Linux and macOS.

 ## Blog posts